Dr Christopher D.Bayliss

 Fax: +44 (0)116 252 3378

-In 1997, Chris joined a team at the Weatherall Institute for Molecular Medicine, Oxford, dedicated to investigating the mechanisms responsible for surface variability in two bacterial pathogens responsible for meningitis.
-After seven-years, he moved to the University of Nottingham where he held a Wellcome Trust Value in People Award.
-Chris obtained an RCUK Research Fellow in the Department of Genetics, University of Leicester in 2007 and leads an active research group with an interest in hypermutable DNA sequences.
+I also held a Welcome Trust Value in People Award at the University of Nottingham, and obtained an RCUK Research Fellow in the Department of Genetics, University of Leicester in 2007 lead an active research group with an interest in hypermutable DNA sequences.

 MSc in Molecular Medical Genetics: Project Supervisor